 This is the site of John Wilkinson, a contemporary artist living and working in Sheffield, South Yorkshire, England.
 The work on these pages is all original artwork, produced by the artist (author) and copyright to the artist.
-My latest work forms the subject of my home page, and this will be regularly updated as fresh pieces are produced.
-‘Gallery’ contains all my pieces, and additional pages detail the exhibitions I have participated in.
-The majority of work is for sale, and clicking on the images will reveal the sizes and prices (excluding transport costs) of all available pieces.
+News & Ramblings is my blog, and often features new works and details of upcoming exhibitions.
+‘Artworks‘ links to pages detailing works available for sale, grouped by theme, and additional pages detail the exhibitions I have participated in.
+All work is for sale, and clicking on the images will reveal the sizes and prices (excluding transport costs) of all available pieces.
 Should you wish to purchase any of my works, or discuss commissions, please contact me via the form on the ‘Contact me’ page.

 I welcome comments and constructive critiques, either about individual pieces or my work in general.
 Please feel free to leave them and I will endeavour to respond.
 Thankyou for viewing.